asrob-uc3m/robotDevastation-developer-manual/en/robot-management.md

 * `setEnabled()`: enable/disable the robot.
 A disabled robot cannot move or execute any command.

-## RdYarpRobotManager class
+## YarpRobotManager class
-`RdYarpRobotManager` is an implementation of the `RdRobotManager` interface using [YARP](http://www.yarp.it/)  as middleware for communications with the robot.
+`YarpRobotManager` is an implementation of the `RobotManager` interface using [YARP](http://www.yarp.it/)  as middleware for communications with the robot.

-## RdMockupRobotManager class
+## MockupRobotManager class
-`RdMockupRobotManager` is an implementation of the `RdRobotManager` for unit testing purposes.
+`MockupRobotManager` is an implementation of the `RobotManager` for unit testing purposes.

 {% plantuml %}
-interface RdRobotManager
+interface RobotManager
-class RdMockupRobotManager {
+class MockupRobotManager {

 --Robot status--
 bool isConnected()